7 min read

 The Vibe: Curaçao's Easiest Full Lazy Day

-Kokomo Beach sits at Vaersenbaai, a sheltered bay a short drive southwest of Willemstad on the road toward Bullenbaai, about 15 minutes from the city center.
-If the far west coves are the beaches you drive to for a dramatic, untouched view, Kokomo is the one you drive to when you just want to sink into a sunbed and stop thinking for a few hours.
-It has the feel of a proper beach club rather than a wild, undeveloped cove: sunbeds and shaded cabanas line the sand, and a restaurant and bar sit right at the water's edge with full table service.
+Kokomo Beach sits on Vaersenbaai, a sheltered bay on the road toward Bullenbaai, about 15 minutes southwest of Willemstad.
+The far west coves are the beaches you drive an hour to for the view.
+Kokomo is the one you drive to when you want a sunbed, table service, and no decisions for a few hours.
+It runs as a proper beach club: sunbeds and shaded cabanas on the sand, a restaurant and bar right at the water's edge.

-That accessibility is the whole point.
-No cooler to pack, no shade to hunt for, no long drive to the far end of the island.
-Kokomo rewards showing up with a towel, a swimsuit, and no agenda.
+That is the whole pitch.
+No cooler to pack, no shade to hunt for, no long drive.
+Show up with a towel and a swimsuit.

 Kokomo BeachQuick Facts